Chewa language

 Chewa (/ˈtʃeɪwə/; Chichewa) is a Bantu language spoken in Malawi and a recognised minority in Eastern Zambia and Tete province of Mozambique.
-The prefix chi- in front of Chewa means "the language of" (the Chewa people).
-In Malawi, the name was officially changed from Chinyanja to Chichewa in 1968 at the insistence of President Hastings Kamuzu Banda, and is still the name most commonly used in Malawi today.
+The prefix chi- in front of Chewa means "in the manner of" (the Chewa people).
+In Malawi, the name was officially changed from Chinyanja to Chichewa in 1968 at the insistence of President Hastings Kamuzu Banda and is still the name most commonly used in Malawi today.

 Chewa belongs to the same language group (Guthrie Zone N) as Tumbuka, Sena and Nsenga.
 Throughout the history of Malawi, only Chewa and Tumbuka were official languages of Malawi used by government officials and in school curricula, along with English.
 However, the Tumbuka language suffered a lot during the rule of President Hastings Kamuzu Banda, as it lost its status as one of Malawi's official languages in 1968 as a result of the president's "one nation, one language" policy.
 As a result, Tumbuka was removed from the school curriculum, the national radio, and the print media.
 With the advent of multi-party democracy in 1994, Tumbuka programmes were started again on the radio.

 Distribution

-Chewa is the most widely spoken language in Malawi, spoken mostly in the Central and Southern Regions of the country.
-It is also spoken in Eastern Province of Zambia, as well as in Mozambique, especially in the province of Niassa.
+Chewa is one of the widely spoken languages in Malawi, about 34% of the country's population.
+It is spoken in the Central and some parts of Southern Region of the country.
+It is also spoken in Eastern Province of Zambia, as well as in Mozambique, in the province of Niassa.
 It was one of the 55 languages featured on the Voyager spacecraft.